liferay/lexicon-site/src/pages/docs/patterns/management_bar.md

 ---
 title: "Management bar"
-description: "Specific toolbar for dataset management."
+description: "Management Bar is an extension of Navbar.
+Combine different management-bar components to create a toolbar that fits your needs."
 layout: "guide"
 weight: 1
 ---

 ### Description

-Management Bar is an extension of Navbar.
-Combine different management-bar components to create a toolbar that fits your needs.
+{$page.description}

 ![state one of the management bar](../../../images/managementBarState1.png)